FBar000/ArchivistBot/README.md

 ## Installation & Set-up

 There are three steps to setting up this tool:
-1. Instal the necessary software
+1. Install the necessary software
 2. [Create an OpenAI account, register an  API key](https://platform.openai.com/docs/quickstart?context=python), and add it to ArchivistBot
 3. Add your CollectiveAccess login credentials to ArchivistBot